ncsa/Swift-T-Variant-Calling/README.md

 |  Miscellaneous      |         [Samtools](http://samtools.github.io/).
 Note: one alternative to samtools (and marking duplicates) is *sambamba*, but it is *not currently implemented* in the code.|

-2.2 Databases and resources
+2.2 Data preparation
 ---------------------------

-For this pipeline to work, a number of standard files for calling variants are needed, namely the reference sequence, database of known variants and the adapter sequence to be trimmed.
-The full path to all these needs to be specified in the User’s runfile as specified in section 2.3
+For this pipeline to work, a number of standard files for calling variants are needed (besides the raw reads files which can be fastq/fq/fastq.gz/fq.gz), namely these are the reference sequence and database of known variants.
+Further, the full path to all these needs to be specified in the User’s runfile as specified in section 2.3

-It is important to note that the reference sequence should be prepared first, following [the GATK’s guidelines](http://gatkforums.broadinstitute.org/wdl/discussion/2798/howto-prepare-a-reference-for-use-with-bwa-and-gatk).

 For working with human data, one can download most of the needed files from [the GATK’s resource bundle](http://gatkforums.broadinstitute.org/gatk/discussion/1213/whats-in-the-resource-bundle-and-how-can-i-get-it).
 Missing from the bundle are the index files for the aligner, which are specific to the tool that would be used for alignment (i.e., bwa or novoalign in this pipeline)

+Generally, for the preparation of the reference sequence, the following link is a good start [the GATK’s guidelines](http://gatkforums.broadinstitute.org/wdl/discussion/2798/howto-prepare-a-reference-for-use-with-bwa-and-gatk).

 To achieve the parallelization of Figure \[1\] in the realignment/recalibration stages, the pipeline needs a separate vcf file for each chromosome/contig, and each should be named as: \*\${chr\_name}.vcf.
 If working with the GATK bundle, the sample script ([*splitVCF-by-chromosome.sh*](https://github.com/HPCBio/BW_VariantCalling/blob/ParameterSweep/splitVCF-by-chromosome.sh)) can be used to produce the needed files with some minor modifications (mainly, providing the right path to the referencedir, java and GenomeAnalysisTK.jar)